turanszkij/WickedEngine/Content/Documentation/ScriptingAPI-Documentation.md

 - DrawSphere(Sphere sphere, opt Vector color, opt bool depth = true)
 - DrawCapsule(Capsule capsule, opt Vector color, opt bool depth = true)
 - DrawDebugText(string text, opt Vector position, opt Vector color, opt float scaling, opt int flags) DrawDebugText flags, these can be combined with binary OR operator:
-	[outer]DEBUG_TEXT_DEPTH_TEST		-- text can be occluded by geometry [outer]DEBUG_TEXT_CAMERA_FACING		-- text will be rotated to face the camera [outer]DEBUG_TEXT_CAMERA_SCALING	-- text will be always the same size, independent of distance to camera
+  - [outer]DEBUG_TEXT_DEPTH_TEST : int  -- text can be occluded by geometry
+  - [outer]DEBUG_TEXT_CAMERA_FACING : int  -- text will be rotated to face the camera
+  - [outer]DEBUG_TEXT_CAMERA_SCALING : int  -- text will be always the same size, independent of distance to camera
 - DrawVoxelGrid(VoxelGrid voxelgrid) -- draws the voxel grid in the debug rendering phase.
 VoxelGrid object must not be destroyed until then!
 - DrawPathQuery(PathQuery pathquery) -- draws the path query in the debug rendering phase.
 PathQuery object must not be destroyed until then!
 - DrawTrail(TrailRenderer trail) -- draws the trail in the debug rendering phase.
 TrailRenderer object must not be destroyed until then!